-Signing the Deed of Purchase and Sale is an important step in Portuguese real estate transactions.
+Signing the Deed of Purchase and Sale is essential in Portuguese real estate transactions.
 Purchasing a property is a highly legal matter, and as a consequence, there are formalities that you should follow.
 The same is true in Portugal, where buying a property is not merely completed by the mere agreement of the parties.
 Real estate investment remains a lucrative industry in Portugal, so you should know the different formalities of buying a property.
 This article discusses an essential document and signing the Deed of Purchase and Sale (Escritura de Compra e Venda) in Portugal.

 What is the Deed of Purchase and Sale (Escritura de Compra e Venda)?